AdobeDocs/analytics.en/help/admin/tools/user-management/user-migration/c-migration-tool.md

   </tr>
   <tr>
    <td colname="col1"> <p>What do my users experience when I migrate them using the tool? </p> </td>
-   <td colname="col2"> <p>They will receive a welcome email addressed to the email ID in their Analytics user record, notifying them about their new way to access Analytics via the CX Enterprise.
+   <td colname="col2"> <p>They will receive a welcome email addressed to the email ID in their Analytics user record, notifying them about their new way to access Analytics via CX Enterprise.
 If they do not have an existing Adobe ID, they will be prompted to create one, after which they can access the solution using their Adobe ID. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Can I use APIs to migrate my users instead of using the migration tool? </p> </td>